oneinctrl/oneinctrl.github.io/_posts/mousehack/2024-03-20-mousehack.md

 As the good security practices dictate - USB ports were monitored and drives were blocked to prevent employees copying company data or infecting their machines.
 This topic was so regularly explained/taught by the security team and likewise tested by new employees trying to upload/download files, it was commonly understood that "USBs" meant drives in this context.

-Although I've heard this sentence a thousand times, hearing it again sparked an interesting thought - USB ports are technically not blocked/disabled, the same peripherals that IT provide are still using USB cables/dongles to connect to the laptops.
+Although I had heard this sentence a thousand times, hearing it again sparked an interesting thought - USB ports are technically not blocked or disabled, the same peripherals that IT provide are still using USB cables or dongles to connect to the laptops.
 How come they are "trusted"?

 Back at home, I recalled that in the past couple of years, several famous E-sports players were caught cheating via... mouse macros.
 Mice macros are sequences of actions (commands, key or mouse presses and movements) that can help you automate tedious tasks which you can assign to a button on the mouse.
 For instance you can assign your email address to a button, so instead of typing it often you can just click a button and it is typed for you.

 When attending e-sports competitions, teams/players get the same computers and monitors to avoid any performance differences, however, they bring their own peripherals because they are used to them, same as a tennis player having their own custom racket.
 Unfortunately, some of the e-sports stars brought along macros that gave them an unfair advantage over other players - subtly pointing them in the direction of an enemy player (even through walls), reducing the recoil on their guns or helping them aim directly on target.

 If cheaters could achieve keeping their cross-hairs on their enemies in a fast paced game, then surely these macros are powerful enough to be used for other purposes.
-This gave an answer to my question - no, peripheral devices should not be trusted and are just as suspicious as any other device.
+This gave an answer to my question - no, ALL peripheral devices should not be trusted and are equally suspicious.

 # Setup

 Nowhere near e-sport events, I am a happy owner of one of the most popular family of gaming mice, the Logitech G502.
 It has an on-board memory that can store up to 5 profiles - with sensitivity, button assignments, lightning settings and most importantly macros.
 This provides the convenience that once you setup your mouse the way you like it, you can connect it to any computer and all of your settings will remain the same, since they are stored on the mouse itself.

-Throughout this research will would be focusing on this particular Logitech model, but there are numerous other companies providing a variety of models full of features with prices ranging from just $10 - $15 up to a few hundred.
+Throughout this research we will be focusing on this particular Logitech model, but there are numerous other companies providing a variety of models full of features with prices ranging from just $10 - $15 up to a few hundred.

 In the Logitech mice world there are multiple ways to create macros as you will see below, however only one type can be saved on the on-board memory - recorded keystrokes, at least for now.
-In recent versions Logitech even brought back Lua scripting macros which weren't available for a while.
+In recent versions Logitech even brought back Lua scripting macros which were not available for a while.
 Unfortunately they require a Lua virtual machine which runs as part of the Logitech mouse driver/G HUB Software.
 With that in mind we will be focusing on recorded keystrokes throughout the rest of this article.

 Managing all of the features and settings of a Logitech mouse is done via the Logitech G HUB software (Available on Windows and Mac only).
 After installing, starting the program and connecting a Logitech mouse we are greeted by the following screen: